ALZHEIMER'S TREATMENTS:

 To bring clarity to complex decisions, I use a structured framework called the Functional Medicine (FM) Operating System.

-Rather than focusing on isolated symptoms, this approach helps connect:
+Rather than focusing on isolated symptoms, this holistic approach weaves together treatments, metabolism, lifestyle, and your story into a personalized plan.

 The FM Timeline is a structured way to map your health history across your life to uncover patterns that may still be affecting you today.
 Because cognitive and metabolic changes often develop gradually, it helps identify when contributors like prolonged stress, medication use, or hormonal shifts began—allowing for more accurate support.
 For caregivers, this fuller picture reduces confusion, validates lived experience, and builds confidence in next steps.

-Curious if this approach is right for you?
+Curious if this approach is right for you?Ā

 The FM Matrix is a clear snapshot of how key body systems—brain, metabolism, digestion, hormones, and immune function—are working together right now.
 It helps caregivers see how daily habits and supports affect symptoms, making care decisions feel more understandable and less overwhelming.
 By highlighting which actions have the greatest impact, the Matrix allows caregivers to focus on what matters most, track progress across systems, and support more sustainable changes that promote cognitive resilience and metabolic stability over time.